ryandhasgit/Comedy/Headlines/Headlines Summarized.md

-i invented the fitted sheet and good luck folding this sucker i vented the fotttd sheet and fuck you i invented the fitted sheet and we’ve gone too far i invented the fitted sheet and i’m sorry = scientist wins noble prize for figuring out his to fold a fitted sheet %
+i invented the fitted sheet and good luck folding this sucker i vented the fotttd sheet and fuck you i invented the fitted sheet and we’ve gone too far i invented the fitted sheet and i’m sorry #candidate scientist wins noble prize for figuring out his to fold a fitted sheet % #news

-it’s time to eat some cheezits i will eat these cheezits or my name isn’t earl cheese its the seventh what your favorite hat has in common with your favorite sock correlation between socks and feet scientists discover correlation between socks and feet size % eat feet feet, feat, or feature
+it’s time to eat some cheezits i will eat these cheezits or my name isn’t earl cheese its the seventh what your favorite hat has in common with your favorite sock correlation between socks and feet scientists discover correlation between socks and feet size % #news eat feet feet, feat, or feature

 a shakespearan commercial within a commercial =

-king kong laments empire state building renovations % king kong interrupts empire state building renovations king kong sued for interrupting empire state building renovations
+king kong laments empire state building renovations % #news king kong interrupts empire state building renovations king kong sued for interrupting empire state building renovations

-because of climate change it’s starting to feel like i’ll never kill that white whale climate change killed the while whale and honestly i’m not sure how to feel about it = How to kill your white whale
+because of climate change it’s starting to feel like i’ll never kill that white whale climate change killed the while whale and honestly i’m not sure how to feel about it = #candidate How to kill your white whale

 theo epstein arrested at wrigley island %